FoundryApp/foundry-cli/README.md

 ```

 ### Field `serviceAcc`
-For Foundry to able to copy some of your production data to your development cloud environment it must have access to your Firebase project.
+For Foundry to be able to copy some of your production data to your development cloud environment it must have access to your Firebase project.
 This is done through a [service account](https://firebase.google.com/support/guides/service-accounts).
 The field `serviceAcc` expects a path to a service account JSON file for your Firebase project.<br/>

 Of course, if you aren't copying any of your production data you don't need to specify `serviceAcc`.<br/>